 - (A) The Executive Director shall establish a Commercial Lines Account, a Personal Lines Account and a Coastal Account and shall maintain such Accounts in accordance with the Statute, Plan and any applicable loan agreements, trust indentures or other financing agreements.
 The Accounts as herein provided for shall be accounted for separately by the Corporation to assure the accuracy of the Accounts for each Plan Year.
 Each Account shall be maintained separately as to all revenues, assets, liabilities, losses and expenses.
-Subject to the limitations of B below, the Corporation may pledge its revenues, assets or other property to secure indebtedness or other obligations owed to lenders, holders of Bonds, or providers of Financial Products, regardless of the Account or Plan Year Deficit for which levied or attributable.
+Subject to the limitations of B below, the As of January 1, 2024, the Account is established pursuant to §627.351(6)(b)2., F.S. and is authorized to provide coverage as provided in the Statute and to the extent provided under each of three separate accounts that existed prior to establishment of the Account. - (A)(B) The Corporation may pledge its revenues, assets or other property to secure indebtedness or other obligations owed to lenders, holders of Bonds, or providers of Financial Products by the Account, regardless of the Account or Plan Year Deficit for which levied or attributable.
 Pledged revenues, property or assets of the Personal Lines Account and Commercial Lines Account may be commingled when in the custody of any authorized trustee, escrow agent or other custodian for the lenders, holders of Bonds or providers of Financial Products in respect of such Accounts so that the granting of parity interests to such various lenders, holders and providers in such security may be effectuated. - (B) The three Accounts shall be maintained separately by the Corporation, as provided by the statute, in accordance with the terms, if any, of the financing documents.
 When the financing obligations in accordance with such financing documents are no longer outstanding, the Corporation may use a single account for all revenues, assets, liabilities, losses and expenses of the Corporation.

-During such time as the three Accounts exist, creditors of the Coastal Account shall have a claim and recourse to the Coastal Account and shall have no claim against, or recourse to, the Personal Lines Account or the Commercial Lines Account, and creditors of the Personal Lines Account and the Commercial Lines Account may have a claim and recourse to the Personal Line Residential Account and the Commercial Lines Account and shall have no claim against, or recourse to, the Coastal Account and the Commercial Lines Account and the Commercial Lines Account and shall have no claim against, or recourse to, the Coastal Account.
+During such time as the three Accounts exist, creditors of the Coastal Account shall-have a claim and recourse to the Coastal Account and shall have no claim against, or recourse to, the Personal Lines Account or the Commercial Lines Account, and creditors of the Personal Lines Account and the Commercial Lines Account may have a claim and recourse to the Personal Line Residential Account and the Commercial Lines Account and shall have no claim against, or recourse to, the Coastal Account.